spack/spack/lib/spack/docs/packaging_guide.rst

      version('2021.4.22', branch='branchname', date='2021-04-22')

-  This download method is untrusted.

   Unfortunately, CVS does not identify repository-wide commits via a revision or hash like Subversion, Git, or Mercurial do.
 This makes it impossible to specify an exact commit to check out.
-(There are branches and tags, but these can be modified.)
-There is no way to guarantee that the download you get is the same as the download used when the package was created.
-Use at your own risk.

 CVS has more features, but since CVS is rarely used these days, Spack does not support all of them.
-Missing features could be added as needed, although (in practice) it might be easier to convert a CVS repository to Git.

 .. _go-fetch: